Why Are We Running?

 The short answer is, "Money in Politics".
 Politicians govern to the benefit of the people that paid to put them, and keep them in power.
 This dysfunction is an open secret in State and Federal Politics, but it even affects us all at the municipal level.
 Why do out of town corporations write five figure checks to municipal candidates in a town that they're not based in, and unconnected to?
 It's to buy influence.

-Attendees to public Township Committee Meetings, will invariably find that Committee Persons routinely recuse themselves or abstain from voting because of conflicts of interests.
-But the public is never told the nature of those conflicts and because the entire committee is made up of members of a single party, legislation is largely rubber stamped without challenge or inquiry.
+Attendees to public Township Committee Meetings will invariably find that Committee Persons routinely recuse themselves or abstain from voting because of conflicts of interests.
+This is not in itself inappropriate, but the public is never told the nature of the conflicts, and because the entire committee is made up of members of a single party, legislation is largely rubber stamped without challenge or inquiry.
 This is unhealthy in a democratic republic and leads to self-dealing at tax payer expense.

 Gabe and Shaun propose legislation that would compel Committee Persons to disclose the nature of any conflicts of interests for the record during public committee meetings whenever they intend to recuse themselves.
 They also propose significantly strengthening the Municipality's anti-corruption legislation.